-Evina looked into the cold, dark, metallic eyes of the Head Hunter before he sat down again.
-He felt the extreme fear thinking he might witness the destruction of Toontown soon.
+Evina looked into the cold, dark, metallic eyes of the Head Hunter before the cog sat down again.
+He wondered if he would experience the destruction of Toontown soon.

 "So, is there anything I can do to make your experience here more pleasant?" the Head Hunter finished, looking a bit calmer.

-The Head Hunter looked confused, maybe like he was calculating something very complicated.
-"According to my records, carbonium silk is only made with carbonium.
+The Head Hunter was silent and still, as if he was calculating something very complicated.
+"According to my records, carbonium silk is only made with pure carbonium.
 It is a substance that has been found only in the root of the Laff-O-Dil.
 It is an unusual flower that only grows in Toontown.
 The toons' stupidity is clearly demonstrated as they ignore such a valuable resource that it is.
 I don't know how you'll ever find it."

-The Head Hunter seemed to become instantly amused.
-"Poor Flunkies, they don't comprehend anything.
-Everyone knows that it's a very important ingredient in our special recipe for dip.
+The Head Hunter instantly became amused.
+"Poor Flunkies, they don't know anything.
+Everyone knows that it's a very important ingredient in the cog recipe for dip.
 I'm sorry to say the dip factory is somewhere hidden and off limits."
 He rubbed his chin and pondered.
 "Its main function is to retain and distribute negative energy.
 I would maybe see a mechanic.
 I think they might have some that they use in spare parts."

 Evina could barely contain his excitement.
 "Thank you so much.
 I'll get it when I can."
 He stood up and was about to leave when Mr. Alumi stopped him.
-"Why in the world do you need those things anyways?"
+"Why in the world do you need those things anyway?"
 Evina froze while he considered the possibility of his boss destroying him.
 He was just about to speak when his boss interrupted him.
-"Sorry," The cog apologized, trying to sound friendly again.
-"I hope you have a good experience at the meeting."
+"Sorry," the cog apologized, trying to sound friendly again, "I hope you have a good experience at the meeting."

 Dread filled Evina once again as he left the office.
 He knew it was all too good to be true.
-All the other toons would be inventing super powers while he was sitting in a meeting, taking notes on the destruction of Toontown.
-He probably needed the super-toon supplies much more than they did.
-He hated his work with a burning anger.
+All the other toons would be inventing superpowers while he was sitting in a meeting, taking notes on the destruction of Toontown.
+He probably needed the super toon supplies much more than they did.
+He hated his work with a burning passion.
 He didn't know how much money they had to earn before they could pay for an escape.
 He didn't even have the supplies yet, only a vague idea of where they could be found.
 He felt like he had made no progress at all.
 He was so alone.
 Nobody knew exactly how he felt.

 Evina slept on the way home in the subway.
-It was pretty much uneventful as before.
+It was as uneventful as before.
 He had almost gotten accustomed to the sudden ups and downs of the train now.

 He didn't want to get mad at the other toons.
 It wasn't like him to be angry so much.
-In fact, usually toons weren't angry at all.
-It couldn't be explained.
+In fact, usually toons were seldom every angry.
+He couldn't explain it.

 "How was work today, Evina?"
-Harry inquired of him again.
+Harry asked him again.
 "Did you get the supplies?"

 Harry was in deep thought; probably considering the amount of money they still had left.

-"Excuse me."
-Paddlewhip interrupted their silence.
+"Excuse me," Ricky interrupted their silence.
 "What are we?
 Invisible?"

-"It seems like we were just dragged along to work and be ignored."
-Paddlewhip continued.
+"It seems like we were just dragged along to work and be ignored," Ricky continued.
 "Why do you spend all your time talking with Evina?
-Are we just your tools or your back-up plan?"
+Are we just your tools or your backup plan?"

 Harry was ready to argue if he wanted it.
-"It's just simply the fact that I've known him for a long time and it does not mean you are any less important.
+"It's just simply the fact that I've known him for a long time, and it doesn't mean you are any less important.
 Everyone here is critical to the success of this operation.
 I actually would love to hear about your day."

-Paddlewhip shrugged guiltily.
+Ricky shrugged guiltily.
 "It was alright but hard."
-Everyone turned to Lizzy next.

-"It was okay, but extremely boring.
-I'm so tired of writing tables and graphs."
-She said.
+Everyone turned to Pink next.
+"It was okay but extremely boring.
+I'm tired of writing tables and graphs," she said.

 Catman rolled his eyes "Oh yeah, I saved the day with my awesome coin bagging skills."